Who to contact about travel impacted by Covid-19 >>

 Observe the famed Galapagos wildlife on thrilling excursions both on land and in the water

-On-board kayaks and snorkeling equipment allow you to get face to face with sea lions, marine iguanas and sea turtles
+On-board kayaks and snorkelling equipment allow you to get face to face with sea lions, marine iguanas and sea turtles

 Certified naturalist guides lead daily nature talks, giving guests the opportunity to ask any unanswered questions